Customization APIs

 Notes:

-- The "filter_id" value at the end of the path can be found in the "id" value of each of the elements of the array returned from Saved Filter List.
+- The "filter_id" in the path corresponds to the "id" of an array element returned from Saved Filter List.

 - If your organization is registered on Kentik's EU cluster, use api.kentik.eu in place of api.kentik.com in the URL above.